 John studied geology and social anthropology at Cambridge University and researched in ethnology at Oxford University.
 This led on naturally to courses at Chisholme.
 He is currently a garden designer and runs a landscaping business.
 John has been a director of the Chisholme Institute for more ten years and takes particular responsibility for the estate and organic kitchen garden.

 Joined as director in 2017 - details to follow soon.

 Hiroko was born and grew up in Japan and has lived, studied and worked in UK since the mid 80s.
 She has a masters degree in Visual Islamic and Traditional Art, specialising in Japanese screen painting.
 She first visited Chisolme in the late 90s and since completed two six months intensive retreat courses.
 She subsequently joined the staff at the Institute, supervising courses, working as housekeeper and volunteering in other areas.
 She and her husband have two children and they currently live in Hawick.

 Tim has been a director since 2004 and has been involved with the Chisholme Institute for over 30 years.
 He is a professional musician and works mostly as a teacher, privately and in schools, although he is also a founder member of the nearly-famous Vastearth Orchestra.
 Tim lives with his partner in Worcestershire, where they have a house and three allotments.
 When Tim isn't at Chisholme, meeting visitors from all over the world , he likes to travel around it as much as possible.

-Maryanna studied Music at the University of Edinburgh, and later Nursing at Oxford Brookes University.
+Maryanna studied music at the University of Edinburgh, and later Nursing at Oxford Brookes University.
 She has travelled widely and has worked for extended periods in hospitals in Oxford, the Scottish Borders, the Falkland Islands and in Uganda.
 She has had close ties with the Chisholme Institute for many years, as a six-month course student, a volunteer and also working as part of the staff.
 She learned to cook at Chisholme, and this instilled in her a life-long love for food and cooking.
 She is also a passionate traveller, reader, runner and spends a lot of time walking in the countryside with her little daughter.